kundun14/Bare-soil-detection_LandSat/README.md

 # Bare-soil-detection_LandSat
-Synthetic soil composite derived from LandSat time series in Google Earth Engine.
+Data mining algorithm to generate a Synthetic soil composite derived from LandSat time series in Google Earth Engine.

 A implentation of GEOS3 code, inspired by :